-6.13 Tenant's Ability to Alter and Improve Real Estate
+6.12 Tenant's Ability to Alter and Improve Real Estate

-If a tenant wants to alter or improve the rented property, s/he has to obtain written permission from the landlord.
+If the tenant wants to alter or improve the rented property, he has to obtain written permission from the landlord.
 Otherwise, the tenant has to reinstate the original situation upon move-out of the property.
-If the landlord agrees to the alterations and they result in substantial improvement of the property, the tenant is entitled to adequate compensation.
+If the landlord agrees to the alterations and they result in a substantial improvement of the property, the tenant is entitled to adequate compensation.

-6.14 Specific Regulations
+6.13 Specific Regulations